dtt101/omarchy-mma-theme/README.md

 | Blue | `#71b7f4` |
 | Magenta | `#d899e9` |

 The complete palette is in [`colors.toml`](colors.toml).
 Omarchy generates application configurations from this palette using its installed theme templates.
-Use an Omarchy version that supports this `colors.toml` format.

 ## Contents

 - `colors.toml`: the MMA Vibrant palette.
-- `backgrounds/mma.png`: the wallpaper from the local MMA theme.
+- `backgrounds/mma.png`: the wallpaper

 See [`LICENSE.md`](LICENSE.md) and [`CREDITS.md`](CREDITS.md) for licensing and asset notes.